zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 Imagine this file is part of a larger website called “Everything You Need to Know About Web Design.”
 That's the name of the entire site.

-The “Color Theory” article is just one of many such articles.
-That's the heading of the article on this page.
+The “Color Theory” article is just one of many articles on the site.
+That's the main heading of the article on this page.

 You will make ONLY these changes in the HTML file: